 Planned asset allocation for Fund V

-Fund V will invest fully in line with its investment strategy and investment restrictions.
-Fund V will not invest a portion of its capital in any other asset class.
+The Partnership will invest fully in line with its investment strategy and investment restrictions.
+The Partnership will not invest a portion of its capital in any other asset class.
 Therefore, 100% of the investments fall under #1B or #1A SFDR, whereas, we expect at least 40% of the investments to qualify for #1A SFDR (as shown below).

 eCAPITAL considers the promoted ESG aspects when sourcing new portfolio companies for Fund V and during the due diligence on targeted portfolio companies.
 Fund V will not make any investment in the excluded sectors unless previously approved by the investor advisory board.